garrandall/popular-music-data/tracks/this-is-it-melba-moore.md

 ---
 This is it
 This time I know its for real
-And I can't explain what im feeling
+And I can't explain what I'm feeling
 Im lost for words
 Im in a daze
 Stunned and amazed